646

 Abstract

 We introduce a method based on Conformal Prediction (CP) to quantify the uncertainty of full ranking algorithms.
-We focus on a specific scenario where n+mn + m items are to be ranked by some ''black box'' algorithm.
-It is assumed that the relative (ground truth) ranking of n of them is known.
-The objective is then to quantify the error made by the algorithm on the ranks of the m new items among the total (n+m)(n + m).
-In such a setting, the true ranks of the n original items in the total (n+m)(n + m) depend on the (unknown) true ranks of the m new ones.
+We focus on a specific scenario where n+mn+m items are to be ranked by some ``black box'' algorithm.
+It is assumed that the relative (ground truth) ranking of nn of them is known.
+The objective is then to quantify the error made by the algorithm on the ranks of the mm new items among the total (n+m)(n+m).
+In such a setting, the true ranks of the nn original items in the total (n+m)(n+m) depend on the (unknown) true ranks of the mm new ones.
 Consequently, we have no direct access to a calibration set to apply a classical CP method.
 To address this challenge, we propose to construct distribution-free bounds of the unknown conformity scores using recent results on the distribution of conformal p-values.
 Using these scores upper bounds, we provide valid prediction sets for the rank of any item.
 We also control the false coverage proportion, a crucial quantity when dealing with multiple prediction sets.
-Finally, we empirically show on both synthetic and real data the efficiency of our CP method.
+Finally, we empirically show on both synthetic and real data the efficiency of our CP method for state-of-the-art algorithms such as RankNet or LambdaMart.

 View on arXiv